SMEMO: Social Memory for Trajectory Forecasting: Acknowledgements

 This work was supported by the European Commission under European Horizon 2020 Programme, grant number 951911 - AI4Media.

 \ifCLASSOPTIONcaptionsoff

 \fi

-\begin{IEEEbiography}[{ }]{Francesco Marchetti} He received a master degree cum laude in 2019 in computer engineering from the University of Florence with the thesis “Trajectories Prediction for Autonomous Driving with Memory Networks” in collaboration with the research institute IMRA Europe.
+\begin{IEEEbiography}[{ }]{Francesco Marchetti} received a master degree cum laude in 2019 in computer engineering from the University of Florence with the thesis “Trajectories Prediction for Autonomous Driving with Memory Networks” in collaboration with the research institute IMRA Europe.
 Currently he is a PhD student at Media Integration and Communication Center (MICC) and the research work focuses on trajectories forecasting in the automotive field. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }] {Federico Becattini} obtained his PhD in 2018 from the University of Florence under the supervision of Prof. Alberto Del Bimbo and Prof. Lorenzo Seidenari.
-Currently he is a PostDoc at MICC, working on Autonomous Driving and Scene Understanding.
-He attended several international conferences both as speaker and volunteer, as well as summer schools.
+Currently he is a Tenure Track Assistant Professor at the University of Siena.
+His research interest are Autonomous Driving and Scene Understanding.
 He served to the scientific community as a reviewer for scientific journals and conferences and has organized workshops and tutorials at international venues. \end{IEEEbiography}

-\begin{IEEEbiography} [{ }]{Lorenzo Seidenari} is currently an Assistant Professor at the Department of Information Engineering of the University of Florence.
+\begin{IEEEbiography} [{ }]{Lorenzo Seidenari} is an Assistant Professor at the Department of Information Engineering of the University of Florence.
 He received his Ph.D. degree in computer engineering in 2012 from the University of Florence.
 His research focuses on deep learning for object and action recognition in video and images.
-On this topics he addressed RGB-D activity recognition, embedding learning for multimodal-fusion, anomaly detection in video and people behavior profiling.
 He is an ELLIS scholar.
-He was a visiting scholar at the University of Michigan in 2013.
-He organized and gave a tutorial at ICPR 2012 on image categorization.
 He is author of 16 journal papers and more than 40 peer-reviewed conference papers.
-He has an h-index of 20 with more than 1700 citations. \end{IEEEbiography}
+He has an h-index of 25 with more than 2200 citations. \end{IEEEbiography}